How to Make a Notion Investment Portfolio Synced with Google Sheets [Free Template]

-Duplicate template
+Duplicate the template

 Install Sync2Sheets